gramener/gramex/gramex/apps/guide/tips/reuse-data-files.md

 ## Data in YAML

 YAML is be more intuitive less error-prone.
 There are no trailing commas or braces to get wrong.
-It also supports data re-use.
+It also supports data re-use via [anchors][anchors].

     :::yaml
     l1: